HandBrake/HandBrake-docs/source/docs/en/latest/help/troubleshooting-common-issues.markdown

 Try each of the following steps until HandBrake is working again.

 1. Restart your computer
-2. Install the latest version of Microsoft .NET Framework available for your Windows version
+2. Make sure you have the latest version of .NET Desktop Runtime installed for your system.
 3. Delete your HandBrake configuration data and presets (replace username with your own)
     - C:\Users\username\AppData\Roaming\HandBrake
     - C:\Users\username\AppData\Local\HandBrake